-Hannah is 28 years old and a Captain in the Royal Electrical and Mechanical Engineers.
+Hannah is a Captain in the Royal Electrical and Mechanical Engineers.
 She currently commands a unit of 85 soldiers and is responsible for the recovery, maintenance and repair of a variety of equipment including the Army’s main battle tank.

 Hannah went to a military sixth form college at the age of 16 and subsequently studied for her Masters of Engineering at Newcastle University before commissioning from the Royal Military Academy Sandhurst in 2010.
 Since joining the Army Hannah has commanded troops around the world, including Germany, Canada, Kenya and Afghanistan.